openshift/insights-operator/docs/gathered-data.md

 ### Notes
 - Only pods with a failing status are collected.
 - Failed pods belonging to a job that has later succeeded are ignored.
-**Conditional data**: This data is collected only if the `installers.datahub.sap.com` resource is found in the cluster.

 ## SAPVsystemIptablesLogs